zhangchiqing/bluebird-promisell/tutorials/functional-async-programming.md

 You might wonder why we call it `purep`.
 What's the meaning of `pure`?

 This naming style comes from functional programming.
-I will explain more details at the end of this blog post, but for now, let's just remember it :)
+I will explain more details at the end of this tutorial, but for now, let's just remember it :)

 **Sequential execution**
 -----------------------------------------------------------

-Since the code is now flat and easy to read, let’s continue adding more requirement changes  see if the code readability holds up.
+Since the code is now flat and easy to read, let’s continue adding more requirement changes, see if the code readability holds up.

 The function `getPhotosByUsers` is sending async calls in parallel.
 What if we want to send those async calls sequentially?
 Meaning, instead of getting photo for each user simultaneously, getting them one by one?

 Before introducing the solution, let's see a similar example: the `reduce` function.

-We know how `Array.reduce` works to reduce an array with an accumulator function and an initial value:
+We know how `Array.prototype.reduce` works to reduce an array with an accumulator function and an initial value:

 ```javascript
 var total = [1, 2, 3].reduce(function(sum, value) {